 ~ Ballet Instructor

 Heather Keckeisen received her training at the Classical Ballet Conservatory of Southern California.
 After studying three summers on scholarship with the Milwaukee Ballet School, Heather went on to win the prestigious Los Angeles Music Center Spotlight Competition her senior year in high school.
-She then moved to Wisconsin to dance professionally for the Milwaukee Ballet Company from 1995-2005, and served as the company union representative for the American Guild of Musical Artists for 3 years.
-Heather has enjoyed introducing children to the joys of musical theater from 2002-2014 through the summer Musical Camp at Elmbrook Church (now Way Off Broadway through Camp Vertical), and has choreographed for the drama department at Heritage Christian High School for the past 5 years.
-Heather taught ballet to the upper levels of Steps of Grace for 10 years and played a vital role in all Steps of Grace productions, both onstage and off.
+She then moved to Wisconsin to dance professionally for the Milwaukee Ballet Company from 1995-2005, working under artistic directors Basil Thompson, Simon Dow, and Michael Pink.
+Heather performed a wide range of repertoire including classics from Petipa to Bournonville, Balanchine to Tudor, and favored works by Jean Paul Comelin, Bruce Wells, Marc Godden, Paul Taylor, & David Parsons.
+During her time at Milwaukee Ballet she served as the company union representative for the American Guild of Musical Artists for 3 years.
+Heather enjoys the world of musical theater, having choreographed for children's Musical Camp at Elmbrook Church from 2002-2014, and working with the high school drama department at Heritage Christian Schools for the past 6 years.
+Heather taught ballet to the upper levels of Steps of Grace Ballet School for 10 years and played a vital role in all Steps of Grace productions, both onstage and off.
 Heather is married to Beau and they live in Milwaukee with their two children.

 Director of Ministry Outreach